State University of New York at Purchase: Noncredit Personal Enrichment Courses

 The School of Liberal Studies & Continuing Education offers noncredit personal enrichment courses that are open to the general public and allow participants to explore personal interests.
 Students may take courses in woodworking, woodturning, tattoo illustration, photography, creative writing, and filmmaking, with courses in other programs offered throughout the year.
 The personal enrichment program also offers students who are not enrolled in a degree program at Purchase College the opportunity to take selected undergraduate credit courses on a noncredit basis at a lower noncredit tuition rate.
 Additionally, students may take individual courses in any of the noncredit professional certificate programs without making a commitment to the entire program.

 Youth and Precollege Programs

 For more than 38 years, the School of Liberal Arts & Continuing Education has offered the Summer Youth and Precollege Program in the Arts to provide precollege students a forum to experience enriching learning opportunities.
 Courses are offered in areas such as songwriting, acting, architecture, visual arts, creative writing, filmmaking, video game and app creation, voice, fashion, musical theatre, and more.
 Programs are offered in two- and four-week sessions over a six-week period, with full-day and commuter options.

-Senior project
+Rankings and reputation

-Students at Purchase must successfully complete a senior project prior to graduation.
-The senior project requires that students devote two semesters to original and creative study.
+Purchase College was ranked tied as the 136th best national liberal arts college out of 230 in U.S. News & World Reports 2022–2023 college rankings.
+Kiplinger ranked the school as the 86th "Best Value in Public Colleges" in 2018.
+Purchase was also listed as one of Princeton Review's top 382 colleges for 2018.